 The Brandeis group is a member of the ATLAS collaboration, which built one of the two large, general purpose detectors for the LHC.
 In the LHC, beams of protons collide at a center-of-mass energy of 8 TeV, the highest energy particle collisions in the world.

-This is a very exciting time in particle physics, and the LHC provides the potential for many discoveries.
+The LHC provides the potential for many discoveries and precision measurements of many parameters.
 The Brandeis group is active on many key analyses in ATLAS, including the measurement of the properties of the newly discovered Higgs boson, as well as the search for additional Z' gauge bosons, lepton-flavor violation, supersymmetry, excited leptons, left-right symmetric theories, and large extra dimensions.